Impact

 Risk and Exploitability

 The vulnerability can be exploited remotely by delivering a malicious web page that the victim opens or visits.
 No network authentication or elevated privileges are required beyond normal browser use.
-EPSS information is not available, and the issue is not listed in the CISA KEV catalog.
+The EPSS score is < 1% and the CVSS score is 6.5.
+The issue is not listed in the CISA KEV catalog.
 The Chromium severity assessment lists it as low, suggesting limited threat, but the potential for cross‑origin data leakage can have significant confidentiality implications.

 OpenCVE Enrichment